mcornejo/slk-painpills/2.solution-dwh/README.md

 ## Visualisation of the data
 For this task, we decided to export the results of every job _(each data mart)_ directly to elasticsearch to visualise the aggregated data using kibana.
-Aggregating the data using Spark is largely better option than feeding every single row to elasticsearch.
+Aggregating the data using Spark is a largely better option than feeding every single row to elasticsearch.
 In the folder `1.solution-elk` there is an extensive introduction to elasticsearch.

-Instead of inserting 5,000,000 of rows, ingesting only the aggregated data is around *300 times smaller* for the biggest data mart (for the case 2, the difference is 30,000 times smaller, just 168 rows to ingest).
-This allows a better performance of elasticsearch, lower costs and better user experience.
+Instead of inserting 5,000,000 of rows, ingesting only the aggregated data is around *300 times smaller* for the biggest data mart (for the case 2, the difference is 30,000 times smaller or just 168 rows to ingest).
+Separating reponsabilities and using big data tools to carry the heavy low of the aggregations allows a better performance of elasticsearch, lower costs and better user experience.

 The following graphs are a sample of possible visualisations.
 On the top row we present some aggregations on Oxycodone and on the bottom row Hydrocodone.
 From left to right: Count of top 20 cities, Daily count and monthly count.
 In the folder kibana it is possible to find the export of the dashboard to easily import it in kibana.